High Times

 High Times is an American cannabis culture brand that first gained success as a monthly magazine.
 Founded in 1974 by Tom Forçade, the magazine advocated the legalization of cannabis and related counterculture ideas, eventually expanding to include the media divisions High Times Books and High Times Records.

-High Times magazine was published by Trans-High Corporation (THC) from 1974 to 2016.
+High Times magazine was published by Trans-High Corporation (THC) from 1974 to 2016, in an apparent pun on the THC comound.
 Hightimes Holding Corp. acquired THC and the magazine in 2017; financial difficulties forced the magazine to cease publication in 2024.
-In 2025, Josh Kesselman, the founder of RAW, bought the publication for $3.5 million.
+The magazine and all associated assets were purchased in 2025 for $3.5 million.
+Magazine publication resumed in 2026.

 Overview

 High Times covers a wide range of topics, including politics, activism, drugs, education, sex, music, and film, as well as photography.

 Like Playboy, each issue of High Times contains a centerfold photo; however, instead of a nude woman, High Times typically features a cannabis plant.
 (The magazine, however, often featured women—occasionally crowned as "Ms. High Times"—on the cover to help newsstand sales.)
 In addition, the magazine "published writers like Hunter S. Thompson, William S. Burroughs, Charles Bukowski, Allen Ginsberg, and Truman Capote."